MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Remove-ServiceFabricService.md

 ```

 This command force removes the specified Service Fabric service.
 Because the command includes the *Confirm* parameter, the cmdlet will prompt you to confirm if it is the intended service name you want to execute the operation on.
-After the confirmation, the service will be removed ungracefully because of the *ForceRemove* parameter.
+After the confirmation, the service is removed ungracefully because of the *ForceRemove* parameter.

 ### Example 3: ForceRemove a service fabric service with Timeout
 ```